Speeches - (Archived) Table of Contents|

 I've fielded a lot of questions these past few weeks.
 One I get asked too often is whether now is the right time for an ergonomics standard.

 There's no doubt in my mind about the answer.
 Yes.
 Yes, now is the time.
-If anything,
+If anything, it's past time.

 It's true we don't know everything.
 There's always room for more research.
 And we welcome that.

+It's time we moved ergonomics beyond the best companies to the rest of the companies.
 It's time every worker could look forward to heading to work without facing pain or fearing disability.